mounaiban/slowcomb/README.rst

     (('A', 'D', 'C', 'B'), ('B', 'A', 'C', 'D'), ('B', 'A', 'D', 'C'), ('B', 'C', 'A', 'D'))

-The terms returned in an outer tuple are the sixth, seventh, eighth and ninth permutations respectively
+Only the sixth, seventh, eighth and ninth permutations are returned

   PROTIP: first index of a sequence is 0.